- Financial Aid Home

 - Must have a Complete Student Educational Plan (SEP), not an abbreviated plan, with a counselor for your declared major/degree program.

-- You must working toward completion of an alegible transfer, certificate or Associate degree granting program.
+- You must be working toward completion of an eligible degree program, e.g. Associate, Transfer, or Certificate degree program.

 - A student is ineligible for any federal financial aid, including student loans, if in DEFAULT on a prior student loan(s), or if owes a repayment of Title IV financial aid to any school in the country.